-- 2. An insolvency practitioner should differentiate clearly between the stages and roles that are associated with an IVA (these being, the provision of initial advice, assisting in the preparation of the proposal, acting as the nominee, and acting as the supervisor) and ensure that they are explained to the debtor and the creditors. - 3.
+- 2. An insolvency practitioner should differentiate clearly between the stages and roles that are associated with an IVA (these being the provision of initial advice, assisting in the preparation of the proposal, acting as the nominee and acting as the supervisor) and ensure that they are explained to the debtor and the creditors. - 3.
 An insolvency practitioner should act professionally and with objectivity in each role associated with the IVA.
-Failure to do so might prejudice the interests of both the debtor and the creditors and is likely to bring the insolvency practitioner and the profession into disrepute. - 3.4.
-An insolvency practitioner should ensure that the information and explanations provided to a debtor about all the optionspotential debt relief solutions available are such thatprovided to the debtor can.
-This is to put the debtor in a position to make an informed judgement as to about whether an IVA is an appropriate solution.
-The insolvency practitioner should also ensure that the debtor has adequate time to think about the consequences and alternatives before an IVA proposal is drawn up.
+Failure to do so might prejudice the interests of both the debtor and the creditors and is likely to bring the insolvency practitioner and the profession into disrepute. - 4.
+An insolvency practitioner should ensure that information and explanations about all potential debt relief solutions available are provided to the debtor.
+This is to put the debtor in a position to make an informed judgement about whether an IVA is an appropriate solution.
+The insolvency practitioner should also ensure that the debtor has adequate time to think about the consequences and alternatives before an IVA proposal is drawn up. - 5.
+An insolvency practitioner should ensure that the explanation of all potential debt relief solutions is tailored to the circumstances of the debtor, detailed and documented.

-- 5. An insolvency practitioner should ensure that the explanation of all potential debt relief solutions is tailored to the circumstances of the debtor, detailed and documented. - 4.6.
-An insolvency practitioner should explain to the debtor, the debtor's responsibilities and the consequences of an IVA(including disclosure requirements), the insolvency practitioner's role before and during an IVA, and the process and consequences of an IVA.
-At all stages of the process, communications with the debtor should be in a manner that is clear and understandable to the debtor as far as reasonably practicable. - 5.7.
-Where an IVA is to be proposed, an insolvency practitioner should be satisfied that it is achievable and that a fair balance is struck between the interests of the debtor and thetheir creditors. - 6.8.
-An insolvency practitioner's reports should provide sufficient information to enable creditors to make informed decisions in relation to the proposal and the IVA, and should report accurately in a manner that aims to beis clear and useful.
+- 6. An insolvency practitioner should explain to the debtor, the debtor's responsibilities (including disclosure requirements), the insolvency practitioner's role before and during an IVA, and the process and consequences of an IVA.
+At all stages of the process, communications with the debtor should be in a manner that is clear and understandable to the debtor as far as reasonably practicable. - 7.
+Where an IVA is to be proposed, an insolvency practitioner should be satisfied that it is achievable and that a fair balance is struck between the interests of the debtor and their creditors. - 8.
+An insolvency practitioner's reports should provide sufficient information to enable creditors to make informed decisions in relation to the proposal and the IVA and should report accurately in a manner that is clear and useful.